-The ceiling fan – This is (almost) the staple appliance of a majority of households, as far as cooling solutions are concerned.
+This is (almost) the staple appliance of a majority of households, as far as cooling solutions are concerned.
 It consists of a central motor with three or more blades attached strategically.
 The entire unit is hung on a hook from the ceiling.
 The motor works on electricity and rotates the blades which pump the air over it down on your heads.

-The tower fan – This fan comes in the shape of a tower and is operated by a motor just like the above two, but differs in the mode of air circulation with additional features like filtration and ionization.
+This fan comes in the shape of a tower and is operated by a motor just like the above two, but differs in the mode of air circulation with additional features like filtration and ionization.
 These fans boast an efficiency in the operation of their motors.

-Wattage, volts and amps
+Wattage, Volts, and Amps

 So, the big question is, “How much electricity do these fans consume?”
 That depends on the motor that is used in any kind of fan as well as its speed setting.
-Each motor has a voltage rating (Volts), an ampere rating (Amps) and/or a Wattage rating (Watts).
+Each motor has a voltage rating (Volts), an ampere rating (Amps), and/or a Wattage rating (Watts).
 These ratings are specified on the label of the fan (or its motor unit).
 Assuming 1 Kilowatt-hour (kWh) or 1000 watts of electricity used per hour to be equal to 1 unit of electricity on your meter, you can calculate the units consumed by the fan by simply dividing its wattage rating by 1000.
-So, for an ultra-power-saving, Energy Star fan with a 20-Watt rating, the amount of electricity consumed is: (20 ÷ 1000 = 0.02) or 0.02 units at maximum speed.
+So, for an ultra-power-saving, Energy Star fan with a 20-Watt rating, the amount of electricity consumed is (20 ÷ 1000 = 0.02) or 0.02 units at maximum speed.
 It’s that simple.

 If you don’t know the wattage rating or can not find it, just look for the ampere rating on that fan.
-Once you have found it, multiply it by 110 or 120, (which must be the standard voltage of the electric supply in US) and behold!
+Once you have found it, multiply it by 110 or 120, (which must be the standard voltage of the electric supply in the US) and behold!
 You have your wattage rating.
-So, a fan with 0.16 Amp rating amounts to: 0.16 x 120 = 19.2 Watts (approximately 20, a ‘marketing-friendly’ number) or 0.02 units for you.
+So, a fan with 0.16 Amp rating amounts to 0.16 x 120 = 19.2 Watts (approximately 20, a ‘marketing-friendly’ number) or 0.02 units for you.

 And, there it is – basic mathematics saving your bills.
 Of course, the higher capacity motors draw more electricity, while the lower capacity ones draw less.
-Among the range of household fans available in the market, you can find these 20-Watt fans for economic use or 100 to 110-watt high-end ones which utilise to 0.02 to 0.11 units of electricity per hour respectively.
+Among the range of household fans available in the market, you can find these 20-Watt fans for economic use or 100 to 110-watt high-end ones which utilize to 0.02 to 0.11 units of electricity per hour respectively.

 Considering a rate of $0.15 per unit and 24-hour use, a fan uses as low as $2.19 [ (0.02 units) x (24 hours) x (365 days) ÷ (12 months) x ($0.15) ] or as high as $12.045 worth of electricity per month.
 Not bad!